This post is also available in:

 Under international law, “occupation” means one sovereign state controlling another’s land.
 But the West Bank was never a sovereign state — not under Jordan pre-1967, and not as a Palestinian state.

 Israel’s claim to the land dates back to the British Mandate, which laid the foundation for the State of Israel.
 When Israel declared independence in 1948, it inherited those legal rights — including Judea & Samaria.
+Jews have also maintained a continuous, well-documented presence there for thousands of years.

 Critics often cite Article 49 of the Fourth Geneva Convention, claiming Israel is violating it.
 But that article was created to prevent forced population transfers, like those under Nazi Germany — not voluntary movement into land with no prior recognized sovereignty.